USD 259 encourages parents to talk dangers of drugs after incidents at two schools

 Kids using drugs isn’t a new issue.
 The problem is growing.

-“We are seeing kids that are younger and younger, even late elementary school, that are doing drugs,” said Mental Health Association of South Central Kansas Children’s Case Manager Adrianne Briscoe.
+“We are seeing kids that are younger and younger, even late elementary school, that are doing drugs,” said Adrianne Briscoe, Mental Health Association of South Central Kansas children’s case manager.

 Briscoe said they screen children for anxiety, depression, drugs, and alcohol.